 In 2016/17 the College acquired an additional building at Phoenix Street, West Bromwich.
-It has been decided that this building and any equipment will be depreciated over a period of 4.25 years which is in addition to the existing policy for buildings and equipment.
+It has been decided upon acquisition that this building and any equipment would be depreciated over a period of 4.25 years aligned to the useful economic life of the buildings and equipment therein.

 In November 2018 Sandwell College merged with Cadbury College.
-The value of land and buildings at the Cadbury campus acquired through the merger has been assessed as having a fair value of £16,900,000.
-As consistent with Sandwell College accounting policy, freehold land acquired will not be depreciated as it is considered to have an infinite useful life and freehold buildings acquired have been depreciated based on the expected useful economic life which has been assessed as 30 years.
+The value of land and buildings at the Cadbury campus acquired through the merger was assessed as having a fair value of £16,900,000 at acquisition.
+As consistent with Sandwell College accounting policy, freehold land acquired will not be depreciated as it is considered to have an infinite useful life.
+Freehold buildings acquired were depreciated based on the expected useful economic life which had been assessed as 30 years at the point of acquisition.
+Following building work at Cadbury which has improved the site considerably, and in line with future developments on the site, the lifetime of the buildings at Cadbury have been re-assessed and increased to 50 years.

 Where land and buildings are acquired with the aid of specific grants, they are capitalised and depreciated as above.
 The related grants are credited to a deferred income account within creditors, and are released to the income and expenditure account over the expected useful economic life of the related asset on a systematic basis consistent with the depreciation policy.
 The deferred income is allocated between creditors due within one year and those due after more than one year.
 Capital grants acquired as a part of the Cadbury merger are accounted for using the same policy.